CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 At CSC, [some Finnish EO datasets](#eo-data-at-csc) are available for direct use.
 In many cases, however, downloading EO data from other services (see [list of EO data download services](#eo-data-download-services)) is a required step of the process.
 Puhti and cPouta provide local storage of ~1-20 Tb.
 For more storage space,  [Allas object storage](../../../data/Allas/index.md) can be used.

-Using CSC computing services requires basic Linux skills and ability to use some scripting language or command-line tools.
+Using CSC computing services requires basic Linux skills and ability to use some scripting language (for example Python, R, Julia) or command-line tools.
 In addition, supercomputers and virtual machines require you to understand some specific concepts, so it takes a few hours to get started.
-The new Puhti web interface makes the start considerably easier, providing a desktop environment in the web browser, which enables the use of tools with Graphical User Interfaces (GUI) and also tools like R Studio and JupyterLab for an easy start with R, Python and Julia.
+The [Puhti web interface](https://www.puhti.csc.fi/) makes the start considerably easier, providing a desktop environment in the web browser, which enables the use of tools with Graphical User Interfaces (GUI) and also tools like R Studio and JupyterLab for an easy start with R, Python and Julia.

 ## What data do I need?

+When starting a task that requires EO data, there are multiple factors to consider.
+What are the most important factors, depends heavily on the task and the resources available.

 What to consider when chosing data:

-* Sensor
-    * Multispectal
-    * Hyperspectral
+* Sensor: Different sensors cover different intervals of the electromagnetic spectrum and with that show different properties of the observed areas, they can be active or passive:
+    * Multispectal: multiple intervals around the visible spectrum of the EM are observed at the same time
+    * Hyperspectral: more but usually shorter intervals of the EM are observed at the same time
-    * RADAR (Radio Detection and Ranging), SAR (Synthetic Aperture Radar)
+    * RADAR (Radio Detection and Ranging), SAR (Synthetic Aperture Radar), active sensing in the microwave/radio frequencies of the EM spectrum
-    * LiDAR (Light Detection and Ranging)
+    * LiDAR (Light Detection and Ranging), using a laser as energy source in the optical part of the EM spectrum
     * Note that depending on the wavelengths observed, clouds, ground conditions and atmospheric artifacts may result in data gaps
 * Resolution
     * Temporal: when and how often a certain area is revisited